Home | The Boat | First Mate | Admiral | Guestbook

 I know: Women shop and men buy.
 At present, shopping is your goal.

 John is fortunate.
-He's got some savings and the desire to live aboard.
+He has some savings and the desire to live aboard.
 To reiterate, he said:

 You are living the life I covet.
 I receive a VA pension of about $1000/month.
 But my pension isn’t enough to survive here in Southern California… So, I have been living in my van… And actually been able to save some money.